 These days, houses are built using cement blocks on a steel or wooden frame.
 But in many parts of Lanzarote, you’ll find properties built in the traditional Canarian way, using local stone.
 The construction of Canarian houses is simple, but very effective, and with minimal maintenance, they last for many years.

 Unlike a modern structure, they are built with free standing walls, put together into a “dry stone” wall technique, then rendered over, leaving some stones exposed to allow the wall the “breathe” to avoid damp in the winter.
 The corner stones around doors and windows are often left exposed.
 These days a cement and black sand render is used, but originally a lime based render was used.
+Along the coasts you can see ruins of the old lime kilns that used to create the lime render.

 The walls are generally half a metre thick, consisting of two lines of rocks, with the flat sides facing out, and a “filling” between the two lines of smaller rocks and cement.
 There’s a great skill in choosing the rocks, positioning them so the wall remains flat, and then filling the gaps with really small stones.